Skip to content

 Analyze this issue and provide helpful triage comments...

-Workflows use tools through the Model Context Protocol (MCP) for GitHub operations, external APIs, file operations, and custom integrations.
-Learn more in Tools and MCPs.
+Workflows use tools through the Model Context Protocol (MCP) — a standardized protocol for connecting AI agents to external tools and services — for GitHub operations, external APIs, file operations, and custom integrations.

-Traditional GitHub Actions execute pre-programmed steps.
-Agentic workflows use AI to understand context, make decisions, use tools, and generate content by interpreting natural language instructions flexibly.
-Unlike traditional workflows, agentic workflows combine both deterministic GitHub Actions steps and flexible AI-driven instructions for context-aware automation.
+Agentic workflows use AI to understand context, make decisions, and generate content by interpreting natural language instructions flexibly.
+They combine deterministic GitHub Actions infrastructure with AI-driven decision-making, adapting their behavior based on the specific situation they encounter.

-Agentic workflows run with minimal permissions (no write access by default), use tool allowlists to prevent unexpected actions, and process outputs through a safety layer before applying changes.
+Workflows run with minimal permissions (no write access by default), use tool allowlists, and process outputs through a safety layer before applying changes.
 Critical actions can require human approval.
-For more details, see Security Guide.
+For detailed security documentation, see the Security Architecture page.

-Enable Continuous AI patterns: keep documentation current, incrementally improve code quality, intelligently triage issues and PRs, stay current with research, and automate code review and standards enforcement.
+Enable Continuous AI patterns like keeping documentation current, improving code quality incrementally, intelligently triaging issues and PRs, and automating code review.

-Start simple and iterate.
-Write clear, specific instructions.
-Test with gh aw compile --watch and gh aw run.
-Monitor costs with gh aw logs.
-Review AI-generated content before merging.
-Use safe outputs processing for controlled creation of issues, comments, and PRs.
+Start simple and iterate with clear, specific instructions.
+Test workflows using gh aw compile --watch and gh aw run, monitor costs with gh aw logs, and review AI-generated content before merging.
+Use safe outputs for controlled creation of issues, comments, and PRs.